9 Day Northern Lights Winter Vacation Package in Iceland with a Guided Ring Road Minibus Tour

 You'll spend the night in accommodation close to Vík, relaxing or hunting for the Northern Lights before turning in.

 On this day, you will also have the unique opportunity to explore one of the South Coast’s beautiful ice caves.
-If you are visiting between November and March, you will explore one of the ice caves located beneath Vatnajökull glacier.
-If instead you are visiting outside of these months, you will discover an ice cave beneath Mýrdalsjökull ice cap.
-Both options are truly out of this world!
+If you are visiting between November and March, you will explore one of the ice caves beneath Vatnajökull glacier.
+If you visit outside of these months, you will discover an ice cave beneath Mýrdalsjökull ice cap.
+Both are truly out of this world!

 These glittering blue tunnels are a must for nature enthusiasts and photographers alike, providing a fascinating insight into how glaciers come to form.
 You will be amazed by the variety of blue shades found inside, as well as the intricate ice sculptures and sweeping moulins.

-The mythical sense of isolation one feels when travelling through here is sure to entice any visitor looking to experience authentic and stark Icelandic terrain.
+The mythical sense of isolation one feels when traveling through here will entice any visitor looking to experience authentic and stark Icelandic terrain.
 The stops you make today will be dependant on the weather, but rest assured your experienced guide will make the best of this unparalleled route.

 After driving through Iceland's largest forest, Hallormstaðarskógur, your final destination will be Egilsstaðir.
 This friendly town rests on the banks of Lake Lagarfljót, the alleged home to a legendary sea monster whose sightings outdate those of Scotland's Loch Ness monster.